 Fine Art wedding photographer Jose Villa includes hashtags and vendor handles on his Instagram wedding photos.
 This gives credit to the vendors who helped on the wedding day and places his images in front of the vendors’ audiences.

-Every client will have some sort of vision for their wedding day.
+Every client will have some sort of vision for their wedding day, and sharing your images with wedding hashtags will help them find yours.
 Help them decide exactly what they want by including style-related hashtags to your past wedding photos.
 These hashtags showcase the different types of weddings you shoot, so potential clients can envision what their wedding day would look like with that style.
 Hashtags on Instagram which best connect to style-related topics are:

 12. #Beachwedding: Depending on the time of year, and your specialty, your ideal client may desire to have their wedding photos take place on the beach.
 When you want to share your images from past beach weddings with potential clients, use this hashtag on your posts.